-The Zambia threshold program targeted policy areas measured by three MCC eligibility indicators: Control of Corruption, Government Effectiveness, and Business Start-Up.
+The Zambia Threshold Program targeted policy areas measured by three MCC eligibility indicators: Control of Corruption, Government Effectiveness, and Business Start-Up.

 Zambia Threshold Program Implementation

-The Zambia threshold program was largely implemented as planned and the majority of outputs were met.
-Significant program results include the establishment of one-stop shops that automated procedures for business registration and tax payment and reduced processing times for customs operations.
+The Zambia Threshold Program was largely implemented as planned, and the majority of outputs were met.
+Significant program results include the establishment of one-stop shops that automated procedures for business registration and tax payment, and reduced processing times for customs operations.

 Improve border management of trade by piloting a unified management system at two border stations to improve transparency and efficiency of border management

-- Strengthening standardization, certification and inspection units by: training border staff in import and export management, establishing an information management system with a network linking all satellite stations, and training staff in auditing of quality, environmental and food safety management systems.
+- Strengthened standardization, certification and inspection units by: training border staff in import and export management, establishing an information management system with a network linking all satellite stations, and training staff in auditing of quality, environmental and food safety management systems.

 Reduce corruption by strengthening the Anti-Corruption Commission and improving transparency and efficiency in three pilot government entities: the Ministry of Lands, Zambia Revenue Authority, and the Immigration Department of the Ministry of Home Affairs

 - Boosted the capabilities of the Anti-Corruption Commission, the main body tasked with combating corruption in Zambia;